Code-Institute-Submissions/Tango-de-Maret/README.md

 ## Project barriers and solutions

 * The resonsiveness of all the different sized text/color/photo section-divisions was a challenge.
 The text was cut/hidden on smaller resolutions.
 Therefore I manually set each sections' custom minimum-height.
-* "Why Tango?" image "portrait-of-Maret" the purpose of the photo diminishes on the Ipad resolutions, meaning, the face area of the image goes hidden.
-I am recutting the image for that not to happen.
+* "Why Tango?" section image "portrait-of-Maret"-  purpose of the photo diminishes on the Ipad width, meaning, the face area of the image goes hidden.
+The photo needs to be cut so it shifts better.
+* After user testing it was mentioned that after clicking the hero image area arrow to jump to the next section, the title of the "Why Tango?" is hidden.
+That is due to the space the fixed navbar is taking over.
+I corrigated the margin and padding of the title and the paragraph.

 ## Validation